ivantcholakov/starter-public-edition-3/README.md

 --------

 * CodeIgniter 3.0-dev
 * Support for the old CI 2.x class/file name convention.
-When you port your older libraries, models, and controllers, you would not be forced to rename them to the new "ucfirst" naming convention.
+When you port your older libraries, models, and controllers, you would not be forced to rename them to the new strict "ucfirst" naming convention.